 Submerged macrophytes are important foundation species that can strongly influence the structure and functioning of aquatic ecosystems, but only little is known about the temporal variation and the timescales of these effects (i.e. from hourly, daily, to monthly).
-We conducted an outdoor experiment in replicated mesocosms (1000 L - see below) where we manipulated the presence and absence of macrophytes to investigate the temporal variability of their ecosystem effects.
-We measured several parameters (chlorophyll-a, phycocyanin, dissolved organic matter [DOM], and oxygen) with high-resolution sensors (15 min intervals) over several months (94 days from spring to fall), and estimated metabolic rates of each replicate ecosystem in a Bayesian framework.
+We conducted an outdoor experiment in replicated mesocosms (1000 L) where we manipulated the presence and absence of macrophytes to investigate the their ecosystem effects across different times scales.
+We measured several parameters (chlorophyll A, phycocyanin, dissolved organic matter [DOM], and oxygen) with high-resolution sensors (15 min intervals) over several months (94 days from spring to fall), and estimated metabolic rates of each replicate ecosystem in a Bayesian framework (Appling et al. 2018).

 Aquatic ecosystems worldwide are also strongly affected by an increasing frequency of external perturbations, like extreme climate events, invasive species, or altered nutrient dynamics.
 Foundation species, namely those that play a central role in the structuring of communities and functioning of ecosystems, are likely important for the resilience of aquatic ecosystems in the face of disturbance (Narwani et al. 2019).
 However, little is known about how interactions among such species influence ecosystem responses to nutrient perturbation.